rcdelacruz/alibaba-serverless-ts/README.md

-# Serverless Alibaba Cloud Functions with TypeScript
+# Serverless Alibaba Cloud Functions Hello World

-This is a sample project demonstrating how to use the Serverless Framework with TypeScript to deploy functions to Alibaba Cloud Function Compute.
+This is a simple Hello World example for Alibaba Cloud Functions using the Serverless Framework.

 ## Prerequisites

-- Node.js (v14 or later)
+- Node.js (v8 or later)
 - npm or yarn
 - An Alibaba Cloud account
 - Alibaba Cloud CLI configured with your credentials